 A female dog going into heat is a milestone for every pet parent.
-Dogs in heat can cause a range of excitement and panic and a lot of questions, too!
+Dogs in heat can cause a range of excitement, panic, and a lot of questions, too!
+As your female dog goes through a lot of behavioral and physical changes while in heat, one of the changes you’ll notice is that she will produce a bloody discharge and male dogs will constantly be lurking around.
+The solution to this?
+Diapers.

 "Just like how a woman gets her monthly menstruation, the heat cycle will continue all throughout your female dog's life"